Salt (2010 film): Versions

 Director Phillip Noyce has said that, due to the extensive usage of flashbacks, "there was always going to be a mountain of alternative material that would not fit into the theatrical version".
 The film ended up having two extra versions, the director's cut, and the extended cut – which Noyce refers to in his audio commentary as the film's original cut – both included on the DVD and Blu-ray disc deluxe editions.

 The director's cut was described by Noyce as "my own personal take on the material, free from the politics and restrictions of producers, studio, or censorship ratings".
 Four minutes of film were added, leading to a running time of 104 minutes.
 More flashbacks were added, and the violence was amped up, for example, Mike being drowned rather than shot to death.
 The ending is also different; in the bunker scene, Winter kills the president instead of only knocking him unconscious.
-Noyce has described this ending as "an ending yet just a beginning – and it's an ending that turns the whole story on its head."
+Noyce has described the ending as “an ending, yet just a beginning—one that turns the entire story on its head.”
+This refers to the final scene, in which a newsreel voiceover announces that the newly elected President of the United States has officially declared Salt dead and is embarking on a peacekeeping mission to Moscow.
+The scene also mentions him laying flowers at the plane crash site that claimed the lives of his father, mother, and sister years earlier, suggesting that he himself may be one of the KA agents.

 The extended cut increases the running time by only one minute, but rewrites the plot by removing, rearranging, and adding scenes.